heptarch/heptarch.github.io/drafts/demon.md

  flat in the rowlocks and skimming the water, she and the boat one breathless motion.
 Facing backwards, the frozen
-light of Aberdeen grows smaller; beneath, the mild swell of the wave which bears them.
+light of Aberdeen grows smaller; beneath, the mild swell of the wave which bears them towards an island ringed by a dark wall.

 The dream lurches.
-Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching into the sky and concealing Aberdeen.
+Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky.
-Behind, a small rise surmounted the dark outlines of a shopfront on Chancery
+On the island, a small rise, surmounted by the dark outlines of a shopfront from Chancery
 Lane: Ede & Ravenscroft, royal tailors.
 The store blooms into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and